JornWildt/Mason/Documentation/Mason-draft-2.md

 The `@controls` property is OPTIONAL.
 If present it MUST be an object value.
 It is not restricted to the root object and may occur in any nested data object.

-The `@controls` property represents different ways of controlling the application.
-The simplest possible control element is a link which represents a named link from the containing resource to a target resource.
-Other control types are link templates, "void" actions, "json" actions, "json+files" actions and "generic" actions.
-The type of control is indicated with the property `type` included in each control element.
+The `@controls` property is an object that represents various hypermedia elements for controlling the application.
+Each property in the object represents a single hypermedia control.

+Each control is represented by a set of properties that defines its behavior.
+By combining these properties Mason can represent links, link templates and more complex hypermedia controls that, among other things, allows for uploading of files and modifying existing resources.

+### Naming of controls

 The set of controls in the `@controls` object is indexed by their respective identifiers.
 These identifiers are sometimes called "relationship types" when refering to a link, but in the following sections we will simply refer to the identifiers as "name".